sprovvidenza/factorial/README.md

 ## Setup

-To run the application is necessary doing:
+To run the application it is necessary to:
-- [installing Docker](https://docs.docker.com/engine/install/) and [docker-compose](https://docs.docker.com/compose/install/) if they are not present in your enviromen
+- [installing Docker](https://docs.docker.com/engine/install/) and [docker-compose](https://docs.docker.com/compose/install/) if they are not present in your environment
-- add on your hosts file this section
+- add in your hosts file this section

 > 127.0.0.1		idp